top of page

 Group work centres themes such as ADHD, binge eating, emotional regulation, and nervous-system awareness, supporting insight, connection, and sustainable change.

-Groups run in structured blocks when available.
+Groups run in structured blocks

 Corporate Environment for learning and teaching wellbeing, woman standing at front of class